 Pregnancy: Changes in Bowel Habits

 Blood in the stool

-Certain foods and medicines also can change the look of the stool.
-Taking medicines with bismuth subsalicylate, such as Pepto-Bismol, or iron tablets can make the stool black, and eating lots of beets may turn the stool red.
-Some food colorings also can change the color of your stool.
-Eating foods with black or dark blue food coloring can turn your stool black.
+Certain medicines and foods can affect the color of stool.
+Diarrhea medicines (such as Pepto-Bismol) and iron tablets can make the stool black.
+Eating lots of beets may turn the stool red.
+Eating foods with black or dark blue food coloring can turn the stool black.

 Current as of: February 23, 2022

 Medical Review:William H. Blahd Jr. MD, FACEP - Emergency Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Kirtly Jones MD - Obstetrics and Gynecology